 Shannon Capone Kirk

 Shannon Capone Kirk is E-Discovery Counsel at Ropes & Gray where she focuses exclusively on electronic discovery law.
-Shannon is a contributing author on two books on E-Discovery and has published numerous articles on the topic in publications such as: Law Technology News, Corporate Legal Times, National Law Journal, Sue Magazine.
-Shannon also conducts CLE courses for attorneys and routinely speaks on E-Discovery.
-Shannon is a member of Suffolk Law School's faculty, teaching E-Discovery law.
-Shannon is a Sedona Conference Working Group Member of Electronic Document Retention and Production (WG1).
+Shannon is a contributing author on three books on E-Discovery, the most recent being the EDI Judges’ Guide to E-Discovery (2015).
+Shannon has published numerous articles on the topic in publications such as: Law Technology News, Corporate Legal Times, National Law Journal, Sue Magazine.
+In 2017 she examined on National Public Radio's “All Things Considered” how technology is changing the legal profession, and specifically document review.
+She frequently conducts CLE courses and Webinars and routinely speaks on E-Discovery.
+Shannon has been a professor of E-Discovery at Suffolk Law School in Boston since 2010; in 2017 she was named to the faculty of EDI and Duke Law’s renowned E-Discovery joint educational program.
+Shannon is a Sedona Conference Working Group Member of Electronic Document Retention and Production (WG1) and she serves as an advisory board member to the Advanced eDiscovery Institute.

-Recognized as a "Rising Star" by Illinois Super Lawyers (2008) and Massachusetts Super Lawyers (2011), Shannon's practice is built upon her complex commercial litigation experience.
+Honored as a Chambers-Ranked E-Discovery attorney, Shannon is also recognized as a "Rising Star" by Illinois Super Lawyers and Massachusetts Super Lawyers.
+Shannon's practice is built upon her complex commercial litigation experience.
 In addition to working extensively on electronic discovery, she has litigated cases in state and federal courts across the country.

 E-Discovery Representative Work